feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

       "Out": "FaceImpExpressionRide"
     }],

-``"TogglesLayers":`` Turns on the given array of image layers, still adhering to the layer's settings.
+``"TogglesLayers":`` Turns on the given :term:`array` of image layers, still adhering to the layer's settings.
 They will turn off when the role is no longer allotted to any monster.

 .. code-block:: javascript